• Home

 So why the fuss?

-Gormley’s wearing of the Evra Patch has become quite the social media sensation because so few people seem to know about its existence, and the fact that contraception is very rarely addressed by the ITV2 show.
-People are hailing Rebecca Gormley as a role model, for wearing her Evra Patch and normalising this method of contraception.
+Gormley’s wearing of the Evra patch has become quite the social media sensation because so few people seem to know about its existence, and the fact that contraception is very rarely addressed by the ITV2 show.
+People are hailing Rebecca Gormley as a role model, for wearing her Evra patch and normalising this method of contraception.
 But if the patch is such an effective and easy-to-use birth control solution, why are so many people in the dark as to what it is?

 It is most likely the case that so few people know about the patch, because so few people use it.
 In the year 2017/18, 9 out of 10 of the 3.1 million women prescribed contraception in England received either the combined pill or mini-pill.
 Less than 0.5% were prescribed either the diaphragm, vaginal ring or contraceptive patch.